jwarz/data-scientists-tools/intermediate_r/readme.md

 information.
 The original vectors `facebook` and `linkedin` are still available as well.

-**Instructions:**
+**Steps**

-Using the relational operators you’ve learned so far, try to discover the following:
+1. Using the relational operators you’ve learned so far, try to discover the following:

     -   When were the views exactly equal to 13?
 Use the `views` matrix to return a logical matrix.
     -   For which days were the number of views less than or equal to 14?
 Again, have R return a logical matrix.

-**Solution:**

 ``` r
 # The social data has been created for you